 - Born May 9, 1953 in Birmingham, AL USA

 In 1989, Ron Jackson played for the Fort Myers Sun Sox of the Senior Professional Baseball Association.
 He hit .344 with 36 RBIs for the club.
 In 1990, Jackson again played for Fort Myers; he was batting .174 in 9 games when the league folded.

 Following his retirement as a player, Jackson coached in the minors for the Chicago White Sox with the Vancouver Canadians (1989) and Birmingham Barons (1990).
 In 1991-1992, he was the Milwaukee Brewers minor league hitting coordinator.
 He was the Brewers' AAA hitting coach with the New Orleans Zephyrs from 1993 to June 1995.

 In 2003, he became the Boston Red Sox hitting coach.
 In both of his first two seasons with Boston, the Red Sox led the majors in virtually every offensive category including runs scored.
-In 2003 the Sox set ML records for extra-base hits, total bases and slugging, and tied a ML record with 373 doubles in 2004.
+In 2003 the Sox set major league records for extra-base hits, total bases and slugging, and tied a major league record with 373 doubles in 2004.
 However, he was let go by the club following the 2006 season.

 In 2007-2009 he was the hitting coach for the Round Rock Express.

 Jackson's brother, Lawrence Jackson, was a minor league outfielder in 1968-1969.